sfwalsh/SWBufferedToast/README.md

 All three alert types have a buffering animation that can be turned on and off as necessary.
 Additionally, you can supply your own images for this buffering animation.

+If you wish to use your own animation images for the buffering state please be sure to add them to the "Pods-SWBufferedToast-SWBufferedToast-SWBufferedToast" target.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.